Observables in Quantum Mechanics and the Importance of Self-adjointness: Hilbert spaces

-A sequence $\left\{\xi_{n}\right\}^{\infty}_{1}$ with property \eqref{conv} is called a fundamental sequence or a Cauchy sequence.
-Linear operations in $\mathcal{H}$ (multiplication of vectors by complex numbers and vector addition) and the scalar product are continuous in their arguments; for example,
+i.e. the sequence $\left\{\xi_{n}\right\}^{\infty}_{1}$ is a Cauchy sequence.
+Linear operations in $\mathcal{H}$ (like multiplication of vectors by complex numbers and vector addition) and the scalar product are continuous in their arguments; for example,